arnau/some-thing/README.md

 # Some Thing

 `some` is a tool to manage “some” collections.

 ## Why

-[Awesome] lists are a nice idea but consuming them is quite difficult beyond casual browsing.
-As per managing one, I haven't even tried.
+I find the [Awesome] lists quite a nice idea but managing and consuming them not so much beyond casual browsing.

-So, this tool could be focused on [Awesome] lists but their requirements are divergent enough from mine.
-And let's face it, I don't tend to awe, Finding something useful in a particular context is more than enough for me.
+This is an attempt to address the issue by focusing on packaging the data in a consumable format i.e. [Tabular Data Package] and secondarily, display it as a `README.md` file in a similar vein as Awesome.

+## Status

+This project is not yet usable.
+It's very much a broken sketch right now.

 ## Licence